djtrack16/wine_grapes/README.md

-# wine_grapes
+# Native Wine Grapes
-Useful ampelographic info about native wine grapes in different European Countries All data has been scraped from https://www.vivc.de with `BeautifulSoup` library in Python.
+Useful ampelographic info about native wine grapes in different European Countries.
+All data has been scraped from https://www.vivc.de with `BeautifulSoup` library in Python.

 ## Usage